 Raised in Middleton, John still resides in the Dane County community with his wife, Pamela, VP of Human Resources at Nordic Consulting Partners, Inc. The couple has two children, Jake and Tucker, who are very musically inclined, according to their father.

 John has worked as a columnist and freelance reporter at his hometown newspaper, the Middleton Times Tribune.

 His great-great-great-grandfather was a German-born wheelmaker who helped build one of the first churches in Dane County.

+John also enjoys following his kids artistic endeavors (music, theatre), and apparently moving (having lived in 4 different homes in past 5 years).
 He and his wife are avid perpetual “back of the pack” athletes who enjoy exercising and relaxing with friends.
 They each have completed Ironman Wisconsin twice.
 John has also taken part in Birkebeiners in Norway and Wisconsin, two marathons, a Tough Mudder event, and numerous fun runs and triathlons.

 You won’t find him on the links, however.

 “I retired from the game of golf on the advice of everyone,” John said.